Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves

+Having the realistic model, we now demonstrate that Ta$_2$Se$_8$I hosts a shifted CDW phase similar to that discussed previously.
+To this end, we first calculate the energy spectrum of decoupled wires (for $\mathcal{H}_{xy}=0$) under PBC in the presence of the CDW potential.
+As shown in Fig.~\ref{fig4:TaSeI-results}(b), two CDW gaps of size $\sim$0.2 eV appear at low energies.
+Using Eq.~\eqref{Eq:invariant}, we find that the gaps are characterized by Chen numbers $\nu =\pm 8$.
+In Fig.~\ref{fig4:TaSeI-results}(c) we take into account $\mathcal{H}_{xy}$ and consider the system on a ribbon geometry in (110) plane, with PBC (OBC) in [110] ([001]) direction.
+The CDW gap is reduced to be $\sim$0.12 eV.
+Most strikingly, inside the gap, we clearly observe edge modes (purple) with eight spectral pseudo-flows in each period ($\sim$36$\tilde{a}$).

-We now briefly discuss the experimental relevance of our predictions in the candidate material Ta$_2$Se$_8$I which consists of 1D TaSe$_4$ chains weakly coupled by van der Waals interaction.
-Recently, on the (110) surface of Ta$_2$Se$_8$I, large surface gaps with clear in-plane CDW modulations have been observed~\cite{HuangZL21PRB,YHM21PRR,Hossain22arXiv}.
-The CDW patterns have large CDW wavelengths ($\lambda_{x/y}\sim17$--$25$ nm) both along and perpendicular to the chains.
-The CDW gaps ($\Delta_{\mathrm{CDW}}\sim 0.1$--$0.5$ eV) are smaller than the energy scale of intra-chain hopping ($t_y\sim 1$ eV), but stronger than the van der Waals interaction ($t_x\sim 0.05$ eV)~\cite{Tournier-Colletta13PRL,Shi21Nphys,HuangZL21PRB,Hossain22arXiv}.
-These observations agree with the parameter regime of our 2D sliding CDW.
-Thus, along the boundaries or step edges that are perpendicular to the TaSe$_4$ chains, we predict the existence of edge modes with spectral pseudo-flow.
+Recently, large surface gaps with clear CDW modulations on the (110) surface of Ta$_2$Se$_8$I have been observed~\cite{HuangZL21PRB,YHM21PRR,Hossain22arXiv}.
+The CDW patterns have large wavelengths ($\sim$17--25 nm) both along and perpendicular to the chains.
+The CDW gaps ($\sim$0.1--$0.5$ eV) are smaller than the energy scale of intra-chain hopping ($\sim$1 eV), but stronger than van der Waals interaction ($\sim$0.05 eV)~\cite{Tournier-Colletta13PRL,Shi21Nphys,HuangZL21PRB,Hossain22arXiv}.
+These observations are in good agreement with the regime for our shifted CDW phase.
+Thus, along the boundaries or step edges that are perpendicular to the chains, we predict the existence of edge modes with spectral pseudo-flow.
 Such crystal terminations could be prepared with focused ion beam manipulation~\cite{Moll10Nmat,Moll18ARCMP}.
-Note that compared to the theories involving Weyl physics~\cite{Gooth19Nature,Shi21Nphys}, our theory does not require spin-orbit coupling and is focused on a larger energy scale.
 We also expect our theory to be implementable in other quasi-1D CDW materials~\cite{Zawilski98SSC,ZZWang03PRB,Bolloch05PRL,Zybtsev10quantized,CBrun09PRB,LMLiu21PRL} such as TaTe$_4$ where desired CDW patterns on specific surfaces have been reported~\cite{ZhangX20PRB,SunHG20NJP}.

+Finally, we note that the edge modes can be observed even when the edge is not exactly perpendicular to the chains (but not parallel with the CDW vector).
+The edge modes may be pushed into the bulk by particular discontinuous potentials at the edge.
+However, we expect them to be stable as long as the edge potential is smooth (i.e., the change over a lattice constant is much smaller than $\Delta_{\text{CDW}}$).
+Our theory can be generalized to the case with multiple CDW vectors, which we detail in the Supplemental Material~\cite{SM}.